ntustison/PaperANTsX/Text/results.md

 constructed and trained via ANTsRNet/ANTsPyNet with data augmentation strategies and other utilities built from ANTsR/ANTsPy functionality.

 The brain extraction, brain segmentation, and DKT parcellation deep learning components were trained using data derived from our previous work [@Tustison:2014ab].
 Specifically, the IXI [@ixi], MMRR [@Landman:2011aa], NKI [@nki], and OASIS [@oasis] data sets, and the corresponding derived data, comprising over 1200 subjects from age 4 to 94, were used for network training.
 Brain extraction employs a traditional 3-D U-net network [@Falk:2019aa] with whole brain, template-based data augmentation [@Tustison:2019ac] whereas brain segmentation and DKT parcellation are processed via 3-D U-net networks with attention gating [@Schlemper:2019aa] on image octant-based batches.
-We emphasize that a single model was created for each of these steps and was used for all the experiments described below.
+We emphasize that a single model (\textcolor{blue}{as opposed to ensemble approaches where multiple models are employed}[@Li:2018aa]) was created for each of these steps and was used for all the experiments described below.

 ## Cross-sectional cortical thickness {-}